sts10/same/README.markdown

 - 1 checks file names (not paths).
 - 2 checks file _paths_ relative to inputted directories.
-- 3 is not implemented yet, but I'm hoping to have it check file modified times.
+- 3 checks the sizes of all files, as well as file paths relative to inputted directories.
-- 4 checks relative paths and hashes every file in both directories and compares all that.
+- 4 checks relative paths, file sizes, and hashes of every file in inputted directories.

+If you have an idea of how to use file modified times for a check, make an issue!

 ## Hashing function used